Study Cooking at the Pennsylvania Culinary Institute

 "www.chefs.edu/pittsburgh/"

-The class size is estimated at around 28 students to 1 instructor.
+Class sizes are estimated to be around 28 students per instructor.
 There are about 1,000 students enrolled at the institute.

 How do I enroll at PCI?

-The enrollment process is based on an interview where instructors will see if you have the drive and passion to succeed in this demanding field.
-If you pass the interview, there is a written application.
-An online application is also an option.
+The enrollment process is based on an interview and a written formal application.
+An online application is also available for submission..

-Housing is close to the campus with many forms of convenient transportation available.
+Housing is abundant proximate to the campus, with many forms of convenient transportation available.
 Financial aid is also available.

 The Pennsylvania Culinary Institute is accredited by the Accrediting Commission of Career Schools and Colleges of Technology and American Culinary Federation.